Investigation of the monopole magneto-chemical potential in spin ices using capacitive torque magnetometry: Abstract

-{\bf The single-ion anisotropy and magnetic interactions in spin-ice systems give rise to unusual non-collinear spin textures, such as Pauling states and magnetic monopoles.
+The single-ion anisotropy and magnetic interactions in spin-ice systems give rise to unusual non-collinear spin textures, such as Pauling states and magnetic monopoles.
 The effective spin correlation strength ($J_{eff}$) determines the relative energies of the different spin-ice states.
-With this work, we display the unique capability of capacitive torque magnetometry (CTM) in characterizing the magneto-chemical potential (MCP) associated with monopole formation.
-We build a magnetic phase diagram of Ho$_2$Ti$_2$O$_7$, showing that the field-induced magnetic phase transitions cannot be described by a single value of $J_{eff}$.
-Rather, the MCP depends on the spin sublattice ($\alpha$ or $\beta$), i.e., the Pauling state, involved in the transition.
-Monte-Carlo simulations using the dipolar-spin-ice (DSI) Hamiltonian support our findings of a field-dependent MCP, but the model underestimates $J_{eff}$ for the $\beta$-sublattice.
-The inclusion of long-range exchange terms in the Hamiltonian is needed for a full description of spin ices.}
+With this work, we display the capability of capacitive torque magnetometry in characterizing the magneto-chemical potential associated with monopole formation.
+We build a magnetic phase diagram of Ho$_2$Ti$_2$O$_7$, and show that the magneto-chemical potential depends on the spin-sublattice ($\alpha$ or $\beta$), i.e., the Pauling state, involved in the transition.
+Monte-Carlo simulations using the dipolar-spin-ice Hamiltonian support our findings of a sublattice-dependent magneto-chemical potential, but the model underestimates the $J_{eff}$ for the $\beta$-sublattice.
+Additional simulations, including next-nearest neighbor interactions ($J_2$), show that long-range exchange terms in the Hamiltonian are needed to describe the measurements.
+This demonstrates that torque magnetometry provides a sensitive test for $J_{eff}$ and the spin-spin interactions that contribute to it.